MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 ADAM LOWENSTEIN

-The Specter of Refusal: Sakha Indigenous Voice in the Ethnic Horror Film Ich-chi
+The Specter of Opacity: Sakha Indigenous Voice in the Ethnic Horror Film Ich-chi

 Russian Horror Criticism in Translation